LoginRadius/magento-identity-extension/magento2.x/src/app/code/LoginRadius/Readme.txt

 -- CHANGE LOG --

   -- 3.0.0 --
-  *  Removed some Advance options from backend and they are directly configured from User Dashborad.
+  *  Removed some Advance options from backend and they are directly configured from User Dashboard.
   *  Implemented set password functionality for social users.
   *  Added Email templates options.
   *  Added Fallback V2JS.